AnonymFromInternet/Optimacros/README.md

 - [Axios](https://www.npmjs.com/package/axios)
 - [Uuid](https://www.npmjs.com/package/uuid)

-#### In this App to avoid legacy code I used Redux-Toolkit rather than MobX because I didn't work with this library yet.
+#### In this App I used Redux-Toolkit rather than MobX because I didn't work with this library yet.
+I think if I tried to create this app with MobX it could be simply a legacy code :).
+Learning new libraries takes time.
 If this library is used in your company I can learn it by the work.
 Also, unfortunately I cannot create a functionality for moving items from one tree to another.